 - WHPS members free

-All money raised goes back into the fort once costs have been covered as none of our committee or volunteers take any type of financial reward for their work.
+All money raised goes back into the fort and our work once costs have been covered as none of our committee or volunteers take any type of financial reward for their work.

 Facilities On site café selling hot and cold drinks, cakes, savouries